ProjectGleb/Web_Agent/README.md

 1. **Constructing a Plan:**
     - Based on the provided text query, the agent constructs a plan to achieve the specified goal.
 2. **Browser Session and Transcription:**
-    - The agent begins a browser session and transcribes its screenshots using GPT.
+    - The agent begins a browser session and transcribes its screenshots using GPT4o.
-3. **Parsing and Interaction:**
+3. **Parsing to Memory:**
+   - The agent then saves the screen content into episodic and simantic memory, and takes action based on the context.
+5. **Analysis & Action:**
+    - The agent analyzes the web state against the goal + memory and takes itterative actions until the goal is achieved.

 ---